vikingdata/articles/databases/mysql/mysql_general.md

 * Make sure this is in my.cnf and is in global variables
     * SET GLOBAL innodb_undo_log_truncate=ON;
 * Kill all processes or restart mysql
+* NOTE: innodb_undo_001 and innodb_undo_002 are reserved and CANNOT be manually truncated.
+You must allow them to auto truncate.
 * Select all undo files
 ```
 SELECT TABLESPACE_NAME, FILE_NAME FROM INFORMATION_SCHEMA.FILES